wix-incubator/wix-rest-docs/app-management/guides/About App Management.md

 - The [App Instance API](https://dev.wix.com/api/rest/app-management/apps/app-instance/introduction) exposes basic data about the site and your app installed in it.
 - The [Billing API](https://dev.wix.com/api/rest/app-management/apps/billing/introduction) enables your app to lead customers seamlessly into Wix's checkout process from your platform.
-- The [Embedded Scripts API](https://dev.wix.com/api/rest/app-management/apps/embedded-scripts/introduction) enables your app to inject custom script tags to the website's head tag.
+- The [Embedded Scripts API](https://dev.wix.com/api/rest/app-management/apps/embedded-scripts/introduction) enables your app to inject custom script tags to the site's <head> tag.
 - The [BI Events API](https://dev.wix.com/api/rest/app-management/apps/bi-event/introduction) enables your app to send BI events to the Wix system.
 - The [Editor Deep Link API](https://dev.wix.com/api/rest/app-management/about-the-editor-deep-link-api) (Beta) enables your app to link to a URL that will open the Editor and add an App's Custom Element component to the site's page.